ryanjgallagher/ryanjgallagher.github.io/publications.md

 <span style="font-size:1.2em">**[Who Says What with Whom: Using Bi-Spectral Clustering to Organize and Analyze Social Media Protest Networks](/publications/joseph2020who)**</span>
 Joseph, K., **Gallagher, R. J.**, Foucault Welles, B. (2020).
 Forthcoming in *Computational Communication Research*.

 <span style="font-size:0.9em">The communities that emerge during hashtag activism are only particular instances of broader publics, but those publics are often not visible in event-based online social protest data.
-We propose bi-spectral clustering on user timeline to draw out these networked publics and better contextualize how communities interact during focal hashtag events.</span>
+We propose bi-spectral clustering on user timeline data to draw out these networked publics and better contextualize how communities interact during focal hashtag events.</span>